 8:00 - 10:00 am

 SCLA Lax Ranch (Daniel Island, SC)

-For girls in grades K - 12th
+For girls currently in grades 2nd - 11th (2033 - 2024)

-Accelerated player development system that starts as young as Kindergarten
+Our player development system that starts as young as Kindergarten

 Reasonable travel expectations that provide maximum benefit